Linuxfabrik/monitoring-plugins/fortios-ha-stats/README.md

 # Check "fortios-ha-stats" - Overview

-Returns statistics for members of HA cluster from Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
+Returns statistics for members of HA cluster from a Forti Appliance like FortiGate running FortiOS, using the FortiOS REST API.
 Warns if the number of HA members is more or less than expected (default: 2).
 The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".

 We recommend to run this check every minute.